jomariya23156/audiobooks-repurchase-prediction/README.md

 **Note that**, in our **Audiobook_data.csv**, We have deleted all of the columns name because we will use numpy to load the data here, not pandas.
 So the real data will look like this.
 ![Real Data Example](./images/dataset_example.jpg)

+## Plan to attack
+1. Preprocess the data
+2. Standardize
+3. Train/Validation/Test splits
+4. Save data to .npz files for future usages
+5. Build a model
+6. Train and Test the model on the train, validation, and test set
+7. Export the model and scaler with pickle and .h5
+8. Test the model again on the whole new dataset (To make sure it works)

 ## Model architecture
 With the ease of task, we used a very simple model architecture here: **Dense -> Dense -> Dense**
 The first 2 layers use dense_size of 50 and 'relu', the last one used dense_size of 2 and 'softmax'.